pimoroni/trilobot-python/library/trilobot/README.md

 ## Buttons

 Trilobot has four buttons to its rear, labelled A, B, X, and Y.
-These can be read using the `read_button()` function, which accepts a number between `0` and `3`.
+These can be read using the `read_button(button)` function, which accepts a button number between `0` and `3`.
 For convenience, each button can be referred to using these constants.

 * `BUTTON_A` = 0
 * `BUTTON_B` = 1